 There are some redeeming qualities of the racquet, but it is highly recommended to try it out first.
 Not everyone has that possibility, but it is the best way to ensure that it works well for a specific player.

 Wilson has a wide range of racquets to fit all types of players, which fits into the family pretty well.
 Comfort, touch, and feel are all somewhat concerning, but players will not be able to tell just how much that affects them unless they give it a genuine try.
+The Wilson Burn 100 is not as expensive as some of the other Wilson racquets, you can check the current price on Amazon here.

 Check out my other Wilson racquet reviews: